Family and Medical Leave Act

 An employer cannot retaliate against an employee who takes FMLA leave.
 In addition, the employee cannot lose benefits accrued prior to the leave being taken.
 FMLA leave is generally not considered a break in service for purposes of longevity, seniority or an employee benefit plan.
 An employer must maintain health care coverage under the group plan as if leave were not taken.

 Generally, upon returning to work, an employee who has taken FMLA leave must be restored to the same job or to one with equivalent pay and conditions.
-The employee’s benefit also must be equivalent to pre-leave benefits and the employee cannot be made to meet new qualifications.
+This measure is to ensure job security in the face of family or medical care.
+The employee’s benefits also must be equivalent to pre-leave benefits and the employee cannot be made to meet new qualifications.
 An employer is not permitted to consider FMLA absences in evaluations.

-Employees who believe their rights under FMLA have been violated may file a complaint with the Secretary of Labor or a lawsuit may be filed within two years of the last action the employee contends was a violation (three years if the violation is willful).
+An employer may not limit, interfere or refuse to allow an employee to exercise their rights under FMLA.
+Additionally, it is unlawful for an employer to disfavor an employee who is involved in an FMLA proceeding.
+Employees who believe their rights under FMLA have been violated may file a complaint with the Wage and Hour Division under the U.S. Department of Labor.
+Or a lawsuit may be filed in court through an attorney within two years of the last action the employee contends was a violation (three years if the violation is willful).